openenclave/openenclave/docs/DesignDocs/ExtendedEnclaveInitializationData_V2.md

 verifier will detect base enclave measurement mismatch.
 With this mechanism, the base enclave of an EEID enclave with heap/stack size and #TCS selected by the loader can safely use  `NumStackPages=0`, `NumHeapPages=0`, and `NumTCS=0`.

+Most EEID related code does not need to be included in a regular SGX enclave, but some code does resides in common flows and will be included.
+To make sure the code flow can be properly switched, and to avoid potential security pitfalls associated with unexpected code flow,  a flag distinguishing EEID SGX enclaves from regular SGX enclaves will be included in the initialized data of a SGX enclave.
+The SGX enclave development tool chain also needs to be augmented to allow the enclave developer to designate whether the SGX enclave built and signed is a EEID SGX enclave.

 Preserving base enclave properties in the signature
 ---------------------------------------------------